ian-byrne/MADSmilestone2/README.md

 ## **AI Crowd Labeling Method**

 We received inspiration from the AI Crowd's Alzheimer's Clock Challenge and reached out to their data team inquiring about labeling the clock images for that challenge.
-Ankit < insert last name > explained that they use the values in the variable 'hc1disescn9' to help label the images.
+Ankit Pandey explained that they use the values in the variable 'hc1disescn9' to help label the images.
 The variable 'hc1disescn9' contains values that indicate whether someone has dementia/Alzheimer's or not.
 A response of '1 YES' indicates that they have a confirmed diagnosis of Alzheimer's or Dementia and '2 NO' indicates no diagnosis has been given.
 A value of '7' indicates that a response of '1 YES' has already been recorded in a previous round.
 AI Crowd labeled each image as either:
   - 0 - Pre-Alzheimers
   - 1 - Post-Alzheimers
   - 2 - Normal